Universal Credit - Tackling areas of the scheme most likely to cause Rent Arrears.

 *Benefit Assessment Periods; payment dates; impact of changes in circumstances that increase/reduce entitlement; role of landord to “notify” changes seeking “supersession” and “revision”.

-* How to avoid unnecessary or wrongly inflated non-dependent deductions; deal with “untidy tenancies”; impact of changes in circumstances, including couples separating, tenants affected by temporary absences in prison, hospital, residential care etc.
+* How to deal with changes in circumstances, including couples separating, tenants affected by temporary absences in prison, hospital, residential care etc.

 *How to secure “explicit consent” and assist tenants seek “revisions” and secure retrospective awards; challenge inflated Third Party deductions; and assist the tenant submit Mandatory Reconsiderations & Appeals, where the tenancy is being put in jeopardy, due to innaccurate adjudication, causing wholly unnecessary rent arrears.